one1189/JackBlack/README.md

 ![Main page lighthouse information](/assets/images/readme/jackblack-lighthouse-2.png)

 As seen in the image above, the card images let to the poor load times of the page.
 As there are a lot of images here to be resized, practically this task would not be ideal but is something for future thought.
+As the images are randomly generated upon new game, the performance score alters to match.

 ### Browser testing